Martha's Map

 • I have included all the translated books I’ve read in the past few years - so before I started this newsletter.

-• Russia & Turkey are listed twice.
-This is because they are both categorised as being part of both Europe and Asia.
-And who am I to decide what continents they are and aren’t a part of.
+• Russia, Turkey and Georgia are all listed twice.
+This is because they are categorised as transcontinental countries; being part of both Europe and Asia.
+Who am I to decide what continents they are and aren’t a part of.

 • I’ve left the United Kingdom, United States of America, Australia, Canada and all the other English speaking countries here for ease so I have listed every country.
-There is, of course, probably no translated fiction coming out of these countries.
-Unless, of course, I come across indigenously translated books.
+There is limited translated fiction coming out of these countries - unless I come across indigenously translated books.

 • In the same vein, the Vatican City is also listed.
 I don’t know how much translated literature is coming out of the Vatican City except from religious texts.
-They’re not really on my radar to read, but never say never.
+They’re not really on my radar to read right now, but never say never.

 • I will update this list at the beginning of every month when I post my Monthly Reads.